xaur/decred-news/guidelines.md

 > Thing X is released, credits to @alex, @maria and @sam

-Speaking of the Credits sections at the end of the DJ issue, make sure to add everyone who contributed.
+Speaking of the credits for DJ production at the end of the issue, make sure to add everyone who contributed.
+There is no formal criteria at the moment.
+The informal criteria is: add people who _actively_ brought us something, opposed to content that DJ authors find and incorporate.

 ### Quotes